 The cannabis plant, also known as Vijaya (means ‘the one who conquers’) and Sidhhi in Sanskrit, has been mentioned as a medicinal herb in Ayurveda.
 The other names of Cannabis in Ayurveda are Madani, Bhangigida, Ganjagida, Bangi, Pang, Kanchavu, Ganja and Ganjei.
 According to scriptures, this plant remarkably serves hundreds of purposes and is a renewable resource that can quickly grow.

 For thousands of years, it was completely normal to use Cannabis-derived medicines in Ayurvedic treatments.
 Take the example of Bhang which is nothing but leaves of Cannabis plants.
 Ayurvedic Pharmacopoeia Part-I, Volume-I includes mentions about Ayurvedic medicinal formulations using Bhang.
 The two most common formulations are Madanananda modak and Jatiphaladi churna.
+Some other classical medicine include Trailokya Vijaya Vati which is used for battling Pain and pain related ailments.

 Some of the therapeutic benefits of Bhang as per Ayurvedic scriptures are,